top of page

 Beautiful Old Town

-Start your weekend with a walk through Lugano’s historic center.
-The cobbled streets, lively piazzas, and Italian-style cafés give it a relaxed yet elegant atmosphere.
-The lakeside promenade is also beautiful and perfect for an evening stroll.
+Start your weekend with a stroll through Lugano’s historic center.
+The cobbled streets and lively piazzas provide a relaxed yet elegant atmosphere.
+The lakeside promenade is picturesque and perfect for an evening walk.

 La Tinèra is my favorite restaurant in the city.
-Hidden in the old town, it serves traditional Ticinese dishes like polenta with pork ribs or local sausage.
-It’s the kind of place where locals go, and the atmosphere is cozy and authentic.
+Tucked away in the old town, it serves traditional Ticinese dishes like polenta with pork ribs or local sausage.
+It’s a beloved spot for locals, creating a cozy, authentic ambiance.

 Colorful flags hang between trees over an outdoor café with tables.
 Mountain view in the background, blue sky, and serene atmosphere.